How Marscoin can help us fund the first colony in the Solar System

 It needs to be done

-At the same time the risks associated with asteroids, climate changes, super-vulcanoes, pandemics etc. have not decreased and opportunities resulting from pushing technological boundaries, inspiring new generations, scientific exploration and engineering challenges could not be greater .
+At the same time, the risks associated with asteroids, climate changes, super-volcanoes, pandemics etc. have not decreased and opportunities resulting from pushing technological boundaries, inspiring new generations, scientific exploration and engineering challenges could not be greater .

-The biggest obstacle for beginning to explore settling other parts of the Solar System - in particular the next best choice which is Mars - has been and will be (for the forseable future at least) the big question of funding for such a project.
-Even though technologically challenging, a Mars mission and colony are within the realm of our current capabilities at the approximate initial cost of 6 to 20 billion USD, far less than many other recent government expenses.
+The biggest obstacle for beginning to explore settling other parts of the Solar System – in particular, the next best choice which is Mars – has been and will be (for the foreseeable future at least) the big question of funding for such a project.
+Even though technologically challenging, a Mars mission and colony are within the realm of our current capabilities at the approximate initial cost of 10 to 30 billion USD, far less than many other recent government expenses.
+Interesting fact: Satoshi Nakamoto, the developer of Bitcoin, is assumed to own about 980,000 Bitcoin.
+At the current time, this would equate to 20 billion USD.

 A Planetary Bitcoin Revolution